ruby/stringio/doc/stringio/stringio.md

 This method does not affect the position:

-- #truncate(size): truncates the stream's string to the given size.
+- #truncate: truncates the stream's string to the given size.

 Examples: